AreYouFreeBusy/AlexaSkillsKit.NET/README.md

 # AlexaSkillsKit.NET
-.NET library to write Alexa apps that's interface-compatible with Amazon's AlexaSkillsKit.
+.NET library to write Alexa skills that's interface-compatible with Amazon's AlexaSkillsKit for Java.
 * handles the (de)serialization of Alexa requests & responses into easy-to-use object models
 * verifies request signature and timestamp to ensure they are genuine Alexa requests
 * core-reviewed and vetted by Amazon (Alexa apps written using this library passed certification)